rabbitmq/messaging-topology-operator/docs/examples/shovels/README.md

 In this example, we will declare a dynamic Shovel that moves messages from a clasic queue to a quorum queue in the same RabbitmqCluster.

 Before creating any topology objects with Messaging Topology Operator, please deploy a RabbitmqCluster named `example-rabbit`, or any name you see fit.
-You can pick any RabbitmqCluster example from the [cluster operator repo](https://github.com/rabbitmq/cluster-operator/blob/main/docs/examples).
+You will need to enable the `rabbitmq_shovel` plugin and here is an example from the [cluster operator repo](https://github.com/rabbitmq/cluster-operator/blob/main/docs/examples/plugins/rabbitmq.yaml) about enabling additional plugins.

 After the RabbitMQ cluster is successfully created, you need to get username and password of the default user for this RabbitMQ cluster: